-How will we manage arrival and departure?

-- Entrance points shall be supervised to ensure face covering requirements are followed.
-Staggered arrival and departure times students to limit student congregation is required and times will be determined by each building principal. - □ Students will go straight to their classroom. - □ All front offices are equipped with floor stickers to encourage physical distancing. - Students will arrive/depart on campus through staggered entry/exit points and times to limit exposure.
-Upon entry, staff members will visually scan students for any signs of illness. - □ Hand sanitizer will be available to students as they enter the campus. - Parents will wait in the assigned pick-up zone, while students wait under teacher supervision. - □ Elementary parents picking up students will have the student's name printed in a large, easy-to-read format, displayed on the vehicle's dashboard.

-Space and Activities FAQs

-What are our recess protocols?

-Health guidelines are to be followed (physical and social distancing) for recess periods.
-In addition:

-- □ Students will have access to fields during scheduled recess time.
-To help keep recess safe, students are not permitted to bring personal equipment to school. - □ Students will wear face masks during recess. - Playground equipment and structures can be used but students must wash/sanitize hands before and after recess. - □ Students will wash their hands or use sanitizer before and after recess. - Grade-level specific equipment will be labeled and stored for use by the same grade-level each day. - □ To limit exposure to other students and staff, recess will be separated by classes and grade-level cohorts. - □ More information can be found at CDC-Recess
+Students will utilize their own school supplies and keep their belongings separate from other students' belongings or in their backpack throughout the day.
+Lockers will not be utilized.
+Students are encouraged to bring a bottle to school that can be refilled from one of our water filling stations on campus since drinking fountains will be inactive.
+Will No ouilding movement be managed differently?
+0 0 0 will we manage arrival and departure?
+Entrance points shall be supervised to ensure face covering requirements are followed.
+Staggered arrival and departure times students to limit student congregation is required and times will be determined by each building principal.
+Students will go straight to their classroom.
+All front offices are equipped with floor stickers to encourage physical distancing.
+Students will arrive/depart on campus through staggered entry/exit points and times to limit exposure.
+Upon entry, staff members will visually scan students for any signs of illness.
+Hand sanitizer will be available to students as they enter the campus.
+Parents will wait in the assigned pick-up zone, while students wait under teacher supervision.
+Elementary parents picking up students will have the student's name printed in a large, easy-to-read format, displayed on the vehicle's dashboard.
+Spa ice and Activities FAQs t are our recess protocols? guidelines are to be followed (physical and social distancing) for recess periods.
+In n: 0 Students will have access to fields during scheduled recess time.
+To help keep recess safe, students are not permitted to bring personal equipment to school.
+Students will wear face masks during recess.
+Playground equipment and structures can be used but students must wash/sanitize hands before and after recess.
+Students will wash their hands or use sanitizer before and after recess.